UNT DEPARTMENT OF MATHEMATICS: GRADERS

 - Failure to meet the enrollment requirement as set forth above will be grounds for withdrawal of a student's service appointment and termination of employment status.

 2. Reappointment: Reappointment of hourly Student Academic Assistants is made in accordance with the instructional needs of the department.
 A student may be considered for reappointment if he/she:

-Step 1: There is an application on Handshake that you must apply prior to submitting any application to the Department.
+Step 1: There is an application on Handshake that you must complete prior to submitting any additional applications to the Department.
 Any applications turned in before applying through Handshake WILL NOT be considered.

-Step 2: Submit the attached application by email to Kelli.Chase@unt.edu.
+Step 2: Submit the attached addional application & letters of reference (1 math faculty OR 2 from other resources), by email to Kelli.Chase@unt.edu.

 Step 3: Please make sure to follow all required steps as incomplete applications will not be considered.

 Lastly: this position is only open to UNDERGRADURATES NOT MASTER STUDENTS